nerdcoding/angular2-spring-boot/README.md

 ## Client

 The client is a Angular2 application which uses the Spring Boot application as backend.
-The must be built and started independent from the server.
+It must be built and started independent from the server.

 ### Build & Startup

-Node.js and npm needs to be installed to build and start the client application..
-Verify that you are running at least node v4.x.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal.
+Node.js and npm needs to be installed to build and start the client application.
+Verify that you have at least node v4.x.x and  npm 3.x.x installed by running `node -v` and `npm -v` in a terminal.

 To install all required dependencies simply run: